-Holding Companies Accountable for Toxic AFFF Exposure
+Holding Companies Accountable for Toxic PFAS Exposure

 At The Ferraro Law Firm, our nationally-recognized attorneys have helped to secure millions of dollars for victims of toxic chemical exposure.
 Now, our firm has joined with Napoli Shkolnik PLLC, another national litigation firm, in a major PFAS contamination lawsuit on behalf of the Martha’s Vineyard Airport Commission.

-Filed on May 5th, 2020, the lawsuit names over twenty companies that have been involved in the manufacturing process for AFFF, claiming that these foams contain toxic polyfluoroalkyl substances (or PFAS) which have contaminated the groundwater at and around the Martha’s Vineyard Airport.
+Filed on May 5th, 2020, the lawsuit names over twenty companies that have been involved in the manufacturing process for AFFF, claiming that these foams contain toxic per- and polyfluoroalkyl substances (or PFAS) which have contaminated the groundwater at and around the Martha’s Vineyard Airport.
 This complaint was filed with the U.S. District Court for the District of South Carolina, as part of the multi-district litigation (MDL) on AFFF contamination.

 The Ferraro Law Firm and Napoli Shkolnik PLLC are both actively involved in the historic MDL, which covers dozens of AFFF lawsuits from around the country.